heiberik/qti-test-fixer/README.md

 ## Usage

 Export your tests and put them into the folder "tests".
-This folder can container multiple tests.
+This folder can contain multiple tests.

 In the "config.js" file: modify the two variables "replace" and "replaceWith" according to your needs.